 He quit his stable job and founded his own companies, with waves as a background inspiration for the business.

 Tom Morey was extremely active, and ideas kept flowing.
 However, market success would only arrive with W.A.V.E., Morey's removable fin system.

 In 1965, Tom Morey organizes the world's first surfing contest with prize money for the best athletes.
 Tom Morey Invitational had $1,500 for the top noseriding performers.
 In the same period, he developed a paper surfboard.

 Morey continued creating fresh and unorthodox surf gear.
-He shaped a six-foot board with skegs and an epoxy glass bottom ad soft polyethylene deck, but the design was a flop.
+He shaped a six-foot board with skegs, an epoxy glass bottom, and a soft polyethylene deck, but the design was a flop.